Mollfarenko/chest_x_ray/README.md

-# Pneumonia Detection from Chest X-Rays
+# Pneumonia Detection from Chest X-Rays (In Progress...)

 This project uses deep learning to detect pneumonia from chest X-ray images.
 It aims to train a convolutional neural network (CNN) capable of classifying whether a patient has pneumonia or not based on a chest scan.